 "We need to clean out the creeks," Smith said.
 "There's no capacity.
 We are putting money in to fix the bridges and in the next storm they'll be washed out and water will plug the sludge pipes.
 That's just throwing the money out."

 He said that everyone "is afraid to do what needs to be done."

 "We need capacity to get back under the bridges," he said.

 • The board voted on and passed a motion to start a Facebook page for the conservation district.

 "It has many benefits," said Muller.
 "We can have a meeting and show everyone how to use it."

 The county will also have access to editing the page.

 • Jamie Knecht, watershed specialist, is working on getting a grant for the groundwater study that will be taking place in the county.

-Page 2 of 2 - She said they can no longer use the U.S. Geological Survey's (USGS) methods and lab because it "doesn't meet the Environmental Protection Agency (EPA) protocol" that is required of grantees through the Department of Community & Economic
+She said they can no longer use the U.S. Geological Survey's (USGS) methods and lab because it "doesn't meet the Environmental Protection Agency (EPA) protocol" that is required of grantees through the Department of Community & Economic

 Development's (DCED) program.